 Manuella is a fifth-year Interdisciplinary Studies student focusing on Mathematics and Philosophy, and the VP of Events of the UBC AI Safety Club.
 She is passionate about creating inclusive and engaging spaces where students from all disciplines can explore AI Safety, connect across fields, and discover how their skills can help reduce risks from advanced AI.

-Pete is a second-year Cognitive Systems student at UBC, passionate about AI safety and AI’s implications on society, particularly in education and the arts.
+Pete is a second-year Cognitive Systems student, passionate about AI safety and AI’s implications on society, particularly in education and the arts.
 He previously participated in our Intro to AI Alignment Course and is furthering his technical knowledge through the ARENA program, aiming to pursue a career in AI safety.

 Margaret is a fifth year student in Cognitive Systems and English Literature.
 She has participated in our Intro to Alignment course and loves integrating this knowledge into her position as a TA and advisor at UBC.